 Harrisburg is a medium-sized city located in the state of Pennsylvania.
 With a population of 49,081 people and 36 constituent neighborhoods, Harrisburg is the 11th largest community in Pennsylvania.
-Harrisburg has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Harrisburg was built prior to World War II, making it one of the older and more historic cities in the country.

 Unlike some cities, Harrisburg isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Harrisburg are a mix of both white- and blue-collar jobs.
 Overall, Harrisburg is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Harrisburg who work in office and administrative support (17.45%), maintenance occupations (8.50%), and food service (8.05%).

 Also of interest is that Harrisburg has more people living here who work in computers and math than 95% of the places in the US.

 Many people in Harrisburg take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among Harrisburg citizens for affordable transportation.

 The education level of Harrisburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 18.90% of adults 25 and older in Harrisburg have a college degree.